ognis1205/nesdev/README.md

 ![Screenshot of Donkey Kong](https://imgur.com/QETaFxn.png)

+### Notice

+This project is STILL EXPERIMENTAL and WIP.
+There are LOTS OF BUGS(01/24/2021).

 ### Summary

 Modern C++ NES developing toolkits for My Own Learning Porpose.
 The implementation is NOT fully faithfull to the original NES hardware though,